 This message requests the current state of a coordinator or participant.
-In response the coordinator or participant returns a Status message containing a QName indicating which row of the state table the coordinator or participant is currently in.
+In response the coordinator or participant returns a Status message containing a QName indicating which row of the state table [Appendix A: State Tables for the Agreement Protocols] the coordinator or participant is currently in.
 GetStatus never provokes a state change.